yvonnw/nodeproject/webServer/readMe.txt

 [Feature list - caddon branch]:

+[2017_12_21]
+Potential preference following prepositions(with, on of and etc) can be picked out, and pass test.

+keeping working on other rules to find potential preference.

 [2017_12_20]
 Task title can be picked out from db, team member's preference will be identified from task closed by them.